Treats T-cell lymphoma.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are also using probenecid (Benemid®), medicine to treat an infection (such as trimethoprim/sulfamethoxazole, Bactrim®, Cotrim®, or Septra®), or pain or arthritis medicine called NSAIDs (such as aspirin, diclofenac, ibuprofen, Advil®, Motrin®, or Voltaren®).
+- Make sure your doctor knows if you also use probenecid (Benemid®), trimethoprim/sulfamethoxazole (Bactrim®, Cotrim®, Septra®), or an NSAID pain or arthritis medicine (such as aspirin, diclofenac, ibuprofen, naproxen, Advil®, Aleve®, Celebrex®, Voltaren®).

 Warnings While Using This Medicine